-Securities available for sale are all securities that are classified in this portfolio upon initial recognition.
-Also included in this portfolio are such financial investments that do not qualify to be classified in one of the following categories: investments held to maturity, financial instruments at fair value through profit or loss, or loans and advances to banks and loans and advances to customers.
+Available-for-sale securities are all securities that are classified in this portfolio upon initial recognition.
+Also included in this portfolio are such financial investments that do not qualify to be classified in one of the following categories: held-to-maturity investments, financial instruments at fair value through profit or loss, or loans and advances to banks and loans and advances to customers.
 They include equity instruments, investments in mutual funds and money market, and other debt instruments.

 Upon initial recognition, available-for-sale securities are measured at fair value.
-Unrealised gains and losses are recognised directly in equity in the "Revaluation reserves on securities available for sale including deferred tax".
+Unrealised gains and losses are recognised directly in equity in the "Revaluation reserves on available-for-sale securities including deferred tax".
 When the financial asset is sold, the cumulative gain or loss previously recognised in equity is recognised in the Income Statement in "Trading profit".
 Where the Bank holds more than one investment in the same financial asset, they are deemed to be disposed of on an average price basis.
 Interest earned while holding available-for-sale financial investments is reported using the effective interest rate as interest income in the Income Statement in "Interest income and similar income".
 Dividends earned while holding financial investments are recognised in the Income Statement as "Trading profit", when the right of the payment has been established.
-Losses arising from the impairment of such investments are recognised in the Income Statement in "Provisions for securities", and removed from the equity in the "Revaluation reserves on securities available for sale including deferred tax".
+Losses arising from the impairment of such investments are recognised in the Income Statement in "Creation/release of provisions for securities", and removed from the equity in the "Revaluation reserves on available-for-sale securities including deferred tax".

-(vii) Deposits from banks, deposits from customers and debt securities issued
+(vii) Deposits from customers, deposits from banks and debt securities issued

-Deposits from banks, deposits from customers, and debt securities issued are financial instruments, where the substance of the contractual arrangement results in the Bank having an obligation either to deliver cash or another financial asset to the holder or other banks.
+Deposits from customers, deposits from banks, and debt securities issued are financial instruments, where the substance of the contractual arrangement results in the Bank having an obligation either to deliver cash or another financial asset to the holder or other banks.

-After initial recognition, deposits from banks, deposits from customers, and debt securities issued are subsequently measured at amortised cost using the effective interest rate method.
+After initial recognition, deposits from customers, deposits from banks, and debt securities issued are subsequently measured at amortised cost using the effective interest rate method.
 Amortised cost is calculated by taking into account any discount or premium on the face value and initial costs that are an integral part of the effective interest rate.
 The corresponding interest expense is recognised in the Income Statement in line "Interest expense and similar expense".